NEWSMAKER-Gautam Adani, one of India's most powerful men, suffers a rare defeat

 FIGHT WITH SHORTSELLER

-Faced with a scathing attack by Hindenburg over the use of off-shore entities in tax havens and high debt levels just as its public issue opened, the Adani group mounted a stout defence in a 413-page response.
+Faced with a scathing attack by Hindenburg over the use of offshore entities in tax havens and its debt levels - estimated at $23.34 billion by Jefferies - the Adani group mounted a stout defence in a 413-page response.

 It said the report was a "calculated attack" on India and its institutions.
 A senior executive compared the rout of its stocks with a colonial-era massacre saying investors were behaving like the Indian soldiers who fired on fellow-citizens under orders from British rulers.